pavel-mironchik/fastai/.fastai/codex/create-plan.md

    **Critical directive:** Every plan decision must leverage the combination of `BRIEF_CONTENT`, `CONVENTIONS_CONTENT`, and `CODEBASE_CONTEXT`.
 Reuse specific identifiers, constraints, and examples from these inputs so nothing important is lost.
 4. **Generate an initial plan.**
-   - Read `.fastai/templates/plan.md` to understand the required format (numbered list with checkboxes).
+   - Read `.fastai/templates/plan.md` to understand the required format (numbered list with checkboxes) and be ready to translate its heading(s) into the user's language.
    - Compose actionable steps covering design, code changes, testing, and deployment (if relevant).
 Respect all constraints and critical values from `BRIEF_CONTENT`, `CONVENTIONS_CONTENT`, and `CODEBASE_CONTEXT`, and write every step in the user's language.
 5. **Copy and fill the plan template.**
    - Work exclusively inside `PLAN_DIR`.
 Before copying, check whether `PLAN_PATH` already exists.
 If it does, confirm with the user before overwriting; otherwise, reuse the existing file.